Fly Fishing The South Fork of the Snake River

 Non-Angling Activities and Options

 For most of the summer an incredible variety of wildlife, waterfowl, songbirds, and raptors are present in the immediate vicinity of the lodge.
 The Snake River ecosystem is formed by deep canyons, pounding waterfalls, islands and flood plains, all framed by carpets of wildflowers and sprawling cottonwood forests.
 In addition to a fish population estimated at 5,200 per mile, local wildlife includes moose, bison, elk, whitetail deer, cougar, bobcat, black bear, river otter and mink.
 The Lodge is happy to arrange a variety of non-angling activities to compliment your stay.
 Horseback riding, white water rafting, and tours in nearby Yellowstone and Grand Teton National Park are just a few of the options available.

 Internet access is available at the Lodge.
 Most cell phones work in Swan Valley, although coverage can be spotty.

 How To Get There

-The closest major airport to the Lodge is the Idaho Falls Regional Airport (IDA), located 30 miles away in Idaho Falls.
+The closest major airport to the lodge is the Idaho Falls Regional Airport (IDA) which is about 1 hour away.
 The other nearby options is the Jackson, Wyoming (JAC) airport.
 Both airports usually require a connection in Salt Lake City (SLC).
-The drive to the Lodge from both Idaho Falls and Jackson is approximately one hour.
 Rental cars are available at both airports, or Yellow Dog will be happy to arrange a shuttle to drive you to and from the Lodge.